 China has been pushing hard to expand its technological and innovative abilities, especially in the area of R&D and has implemented new tax relief to entice more businesses to undertake R&D in China.

-According to the public announcement from the 1st of January 2021, a manufacturing enterprise’s expenses for its R&D activities can enjoy a 100% tax deduction on top of any other deductions applicable.
+According to the public announcement from 1 January 2021, a manufacturing enterprise’s expenses for its R&D activities can enjoy a 100% tax deduction on top of any other deductions applicable.
 However, if the expenses are converted into intangible assets, the expenses can enjoy a 200% tax reduction.

-For a business that undertakes R&D, this incentive is to encourage business to undertake R&D in China as opposed to in other countries.
+For a business that undertakes R&D, this incentive is to encourage it to undertake R&D in China as opposed to in other countries.
 The amended tax reduction essentially reduces tax from 75% to 100% and asset tax reduction from 175% to 200%.
-Businesses should seek proper assets inventory calculations to maximise their tax benefits and potentially explore reallocation funds.
+Businesses should seek proper asset inventory calculations to maximise their tax benefits and potentially explore reallocation funds.